-- (10) The minimum qualifications for quality manager are- - (a) a licensed maintenance engineer with appropriate airframe and engine or avionics ratings; - (b) at least five years' experience in the field of aircraft maintenance; and - (c) shall have successfully completed training in quality management course recognised by the Authority. - (11) A safety manager shall have the following minimum qualifications- - (a) type rated licenced aircraft maintenance engineer, airframe and engine or avionics; - (b) at least five years of experience in the field of aircraft maintenance of which the last three years shall be of releasing aircraft to service; and - (c) successfully completed training in safety management course recognised by the Authority.

-24. Man hours

-- (1) An approved maintenance organisation shall have a production man-hours plan showing that it has sufficient man-hours for the intended work. - (2) The man-hours plan shall relate to the aircraft hangar visit plan where an approved maintenance organisation is certified for base maintenance. - (3) Man-hours plans shall be regularly updated. - (4) Work performed on any aircraft registered outside Uganda shall be taken into account where the work impacts upon the production man-hours plan. - (5) Quality monitoring compliance function relating to manhours shall be such as may be sufficient to meet the requirement of rest and duty limitations for persons performing maintenance functions.
+- (10) The minimum qualifications for quality manager are- - (a) an aircraft maintenance engineer's licence or diploma or a bachelor's degree holder in any appropriate engineering field; - (b) at least five years' experience in the field of aircraft maintenance; and - (c) shall have successfully completed training in quality management course recognised by the Authority. - (11) A safety manager shall be responsible for the implementation and maintenance of an effective safety management system - (12) A safety manager shall have the following minimum qualifications- - (a) type rated licenced aircraft maintenance engineer, airframe and engine or avionics: - (b) at least five years of experience in the field of aircraft maintenance of which the last three years shall be of releasing aircraft to service; and (c) successfully completed training in safety management course recognised by the Authority.
+24. Man hours (1) An approved maintenance organisation shall have a production man-hours plan acceptable to the Authority showing that it has sufficient staff to plan, perform, supervise, inspect and monitor quality for the intended work within the organization in accordance with the approval.
+(2) The man-hours plan shall relate to the aircraft hangar visit where an approved maintenance organisation is certified for base maintenance (3) Man-hours plans shall be regularly updated.
+(4) Work performed on any aircraft registered outside Uganda shall be taken into account where the work impacts upon the production man-hours plan.
+(5) Quality monitoring compliance function relating to man- hours shall be such as may be sufficient to meet the requirement of rest and duty limitations for persons performing maintenance functions.

+,

+(6) The organisation shall

+have a procedure to reassess work

+intended to be carried out when

+actual staff availability is less than

+the planned staffing level for any

+particular work shift or period.

-25. Assessment of personnel
+25. Assessment of (1) Planners, aircraft maintenance

-- (1) Planners, aircraft maintenance engineers, mechanics, supervisors and certifying staff of an approved maintenance organisation shall be assessed for competence on the basis of the on the job evaluation or by examination relevant to their particular role within the approved maintenance organisation before unsupervised work is permitted. - (2) The assessment specified in subregulation (1) shall be based on job description for each post and shall establish that- - (a) planners are able to interpret maintenance requirements into maintenance tasks, and have an appreciation that the planners have no authority to deviate from the aircraft maintenance program; - (b) aircraft maintenance engineers and mechanics are able to carry out maintenance tasks to any standard specified in the maintenance instructions and will notify supervisors of mistakes requiring rectification to re-establish required maintenance standards; - (c) supervisors are able to ensure that all required maintenance tasks are carried out and where not done or where it is evident that a particular maintenance task cannot be carried out in accordance with maintenance instructions, the issues will be reported to and agreed upon by the quality department of the approved maintenance organisation; and - (d) certifying staff are able to determine when an aircraft or an aircraft component is or is not ready for release to service. - (3) Planners, supervisors and certifying staff shall demonstrate knowledge of approved maintenance organisation procedures relevant to their particular role. - (4) The approved maintenance organisation shall ensure that personnel who carry out specialised task are appropriately qualified in accordance with standards recognised by the Authority.
+personnel engineers, mechanics, supervisors

-26. Training of certifying staff
+- and certifying staff of an AMO

+shall be assessed for competence by

+the AMO through a process

+established by the AMO and

+approved by the Authority

+(2) The assessment specified in

+sub-regulation (1) shall be

+based on job description for each post and

+shall establish that-

+(a) planners are able to

+interpret maintenance

+requirements into

+maintenance tasks, and have

+an appreciation that the

+planners have no authority

+to deviate from the aircraft

+maintenance program;

+(b) aircraft maintenance

+engineers and mechanics are

+able to carry out

+maintenance tasks to the

+standard specified in the

+maintenance instructions

+and will notify supervisors

+of mistakes requiring

+rectification to re-establish

-- (1) The approved maintenance organisation or a training organisation selected by the approved maintenance organisation shall perform initial and continuing training of certifying staff. - (2) The approved maintenance organisation shall establish the curriculum and standards for training of personnel and establish pre-qualification standards intended to ensure that the trainee has a reasonable chance of successfully completing any course. - (3) The Authority shall approve the training programme, training facilities and the curriculum to train certifying staff as referred to in subregulation (2). - (4) The training programme submitted to the Authority under subregulation (3) shall include- - (a) details of the number of personnel who will receive initial training to qualify as certifying staff over specified time periods; and - (b) for maintenance personnel and certifying staff of the approved maintenance organisation, training in knowledge and skills related to live performance including coordination with other maintenance personnel and flight crew. - (5) All trained personnel shall be examined at the end of each training course. - (6) All certifying staff of an approved maintenance organisation shall undergo initial training that covers- - (a) basic engineering theory relevant to the scope of work performed by the Approved maintenance organisation; - (b) specific information on the actual aircraft type on which the person is intended to become a certifying person including the impact of repairs and system or structural defects; and
+organisation shall perform initial and continuing training of certifying staff.

+- (2) The approved maintenance organisation shall establish the curriculum and standards for training of personnel and establish pre-qualification standards intended to ensure that the trainee reasonable chance successfully completing the training - (3) The Authority shall approve the training programme, training facilities and the curriculum to train certifying staff as referred to in subregulation (2). - (4) The training programme submitted to the Authority under subregulation (3) shall include- - (a) details of the number of personnel who will receive initial training to qualify as certifying staff over specified time periods; and - (b) for maintenance personnel and certifying staff of the approved maintenance organisation, training knowledge and skills related to live performance including coordination with other maintenance personnel and flight crew.